In order to reduce environmental impact and associated disposal costs, we are committed to diverting as much waste as possible from landfill.

 - for all businesses involved in food production, food retail or food preparation producing over 50kgs of food waste per week, food waste must also be presented for collection from 1 January 2014

-- for small businesses producing over 5kgs ( roughly equivalent to a full supermarket carrier bag) of food waste per week the effective date is extended to 1 January 2016
+- for small businesses producing over 5kgs (roughly equivalent to a full supermarket carrier bag) of food waste per week the effective date is extended to 1 January 2016

 East Ayrshire Council fully supports and endorses the aims of the Zero Waste Plan and can offer your business the support required to ensure compliance with the Regulations.

-These regulations have now been in place for 1 year.
+These regulations have now been in place for one year.
 East Ayrshire Council and Zero Waste Scotland recognise that many small businesses may require additional support to meet these requirements.
 Zero Waste Scotland have produced a simple, five step process for organisations to follow.
 These steps will help ensure that the new regulations are being met.
 Should you need further information our Zero Waste Officers are available to discuss matters further.